Thugs will ‘pay the price’, Government warns amid fears of more disorder to come

 Derek Drummond of Pool Street, Southport, has been charged with violent disorder and assault on an emergency worker.
 He will appear at Wirral Magistrates Court on Monday, August 5, police said.

-In Hull there were at least four arrests, three police officers injured and shops looted and burned after a mob attacked a hotel housing asylum seekers.
+In Hull, Humberside Police said there were 20 people arrested, three police officers injured and shops looted and burned after a mob attacked a hotel housing asylum seekers.

+Assistant Chief Constable Mike Walker said: “The right to lawful protest is a part of democracy, which my officers upheld, however, we will not accept the senseless vandalism, antisocial behaviour and sheer violence that has been brought to our streets.”

 Businesses were targeted in Belfast where police mounted a significant security operation during a lengthy confrontation between anti-Islamic protesters and those taking part in an anti-racist rally at Belfast City Hall during which fireworks and other missiles were thrown.